veda-consulting-company/uk.co.vedaconsulting.gotowebinar/README.md

 * Setup CiviCRM Event with a Webinar Key
 ![Screenshot of integration options](images/manage-event.jpg)

-* When participants register for that civiCRM Event, those participants are automatically created for GoToWebinar Event
+* When participants register for that CiviCRM  Event, they are automatically created for the GoToWebinar event as well.

 ### Changelog ###